 - Afternoon: Judges vote for the main award; the audience votes for People’s Choice award.

 What would you do with access to your data?

 I am so in love with this.
 It’s the next step after November’s news about the first edition of FHIR’s Patient Innovator Track … the only such track I know of at any IT conference in the world.
 YAY!
 Here are the opening words of this competition’s web page:

 “What if technically minded patients had access to their data from hospitals, labs, and apps?
 What if they could collect the data themselves and massage and format it however they like?”

-Regular readers know that for the past 16 months I’ve been blogging about HL7® FHIR®, the free, non-commercial, open-source software standard that’s been in development for 6-7 years and which is finally emerging.
-As I’ve said, FHIR itself isn’t a thing you would buy; it’s more like the HTTP that drives every website: FHIR is a software standard that’s starting to make it feasible to get our health data.
+Regular readers know that for almost two years I’ve been blogging about HL7® FHIR®, the free, non-commercial, open-source software standard that’s been in development for 6-7 years and which is finally emerging.
+As I’ve said, FHIR itself isn’t a thing you would buy; it’s a free, open-source ANSI standard – it’s more like the HTTP that drives every website.
+FHIR is a software standard that’s starting to make it feasible to get our health data.